 Learn

-Educational guides about UAP records, document types, and how official sources are cataloged in this archive.
+Understand how U.S. government UAP records are released, what the different document types mean, and how to read declassified sources yourself.
+New here?
+Start with “What Is AARO?”.
 This archive is independent and is not an official or government source.

 An introduction to using the Freedom of Information Act to request U.S. government UAP records, with guidance on which agencies hold relevant materials, where public reading rooms already exist, and how separate declassification mechanisms work.